 The Company manages its capital structure and makes adjustments to it based on the funds available to the Company in order to support future business opportunities.
 The Company defines its capital as shareholders' equity.
 The Board of Directors does not establish quantitative return on capital criteria for management, but rather relies on the expertise of the Company's management to manage its capital to be able to sustain the future development of the Company's business.
 The Company currently has no source of revenues, and therefore, is dependent upon external financings to fund activities.
 In order to carry future projects and pay administrative costs, the Company will spend its existing working capital and raise additional funds as needed.
-Management reviews its capital management approach on an ongoing basis and believes that this approach, given the relative size of the Company, is reasonable.
-There were no changes in the Company's approach to capital management during the six-month period ended February 28, 2022.
-The Company is not subject to externally imposed capital requirements.
+Management reviews its capital management approach on an ongoing basis and believes that this approach, given the relative size of the Company is not subject to externally imposed capital requirements.